-Founded in 1883, the Abbey Players of Belmont Abbey College have been an integral part of campus life for more than 130 continuous seasons.
-The theatre typically produces six offerings a year, representing a wide repertoire of drama, comedy, and musicals.
-In addition to performance opportunities, the Abbey Players welcomes anyone interested in technical work.
-Technicians build sets, design and hang light/sound plots, and run shows through state-of-the-art instruments.
+Founded in 1883, The Abbey Players of Belmont Abbey College have been an integral part of campus life for more than 135 continuous seasons.
+The theatre typically produces six offerings a year, plus special events, representing a wide repertoire of drama, comedy, and musicals.
+In addition to performance opportunities, The Abbey Players welcomes anyone interested in technical work.
+Technicians stage manage, run crew, and may help build sets, design and hang light/sound plots, and run shows through state-of-the-art instruments.

 Open to any interested member of Belmont Abbey College and the surrounding area.
 Community members, students, faculty, staff, and monks regularly appear together, and we bring in theatre artists from the surrounding Metrolina area.